andybloomcraft/andybloomcraft/README.md

 - 👋 Hi, I’m @andybloomcraft
 - 👀 I’m interested in writing, reading, games (video/board/cards), CNC/3D printing, music (listening and playing instruments).
-- 🌱 I’m currently learning creative writing and poetry.
-Learning how to construct text-based games with python or HTML/CSS.
+- 🌱 Learning how to construct text-based games with python or HTML/CSS.
-- 💞️ I’m looking to collaborate on creative writing/poetry projects and design coding.
+- 💞️ I’m looking to collaborate on creative design coding or development learning opportunities.
 - 📫 How to reach me ...

 <!---